Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Steelers stats and trends

-- The Steelers have been underdogs by 4.5 points or more four times this season and are 3-1 ATS in those games.
+- This season, the Steelers have an against-the-spread record of 3-1 in their four games as an underdog of 4.5 points or more.

-- Pittsburgh's games this season have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Pittsburgh's games this season have hit the over on four of 10 set point totals (40%).

-- When Pittsburgh scores more than 21.6 points, it is 3-2 against the spread and 4-1 overall.
+- Pittsburgh is 3-2 against the spread and 4-1 overall in games when it records more than 21.6 points.

 - The Steelers have 11 giveaways this season, while the Bengals have 11 takeaways.